 The biggest problem in Singapore is that children are introduced to electronic devices and reading early in life.
 This excessive amount of close-up activity – between 3 to 5 years of age – is one of the largest contributors to myopia.

 Myopia is not just about wearing a pair of glasses.
 It is a pathology that increases over time.
-These increases, especially if substantial, will cause lots of eye problems, including glaucoma, early cataracts, retinal tears, and retinal degeneration.
-All of these will cause patients to lose vision at a very young age.
+These increases, especially if substantial, may cause future eye problems, including glaucoma, early cataracts, retinal tears, and retinal degeneration.
+These conditions may cause patients to lose vision at a young age.

 2. Can my child’s myopia be treated by wearing spectacles?

-Stan Isaacs: Spectacles only allow a myopic child to see.
-It does not control myopia in any way or prevent it from getting worse.
+Stan Isaacs: Single vision spectacles only allow a myopic child to see.
+It does not manage myopia in any way or prevent it from getting worse.
 Having said that, if the child’s vision is not corrected adequately with spectacles, the myopia will progress even faster.

-Even with the most accurately prescribed spectacles, paired with good reading habits and plenty of outdoor activities, myopia will still progress.
+Even with the most accurately prescribed spectacles, paired with good reading habits and plenty of outdoor activities, myopia may still progress.

-There are, however, specialised spectacles, contact lenses and medication that can control myopia.
+There are, however, specialised spectacles, contact lenses and medication that evidence has shown to slow myopia progression.
 These are what parents should be looking at for their children with myopia.

 3. What can I do to prevent myopia as home-based learning and increased screen time becomes a part of our lives?

-Stan Isaacs: At my practice, we analysed a batch of patients before and after home-based learning started.
+Stan Isaacs: At Stan Isaacs Optometrists, we analysed a batch of patients before and after home-based learning started.
 All of them were fully instructed on good reading habits, posture, lighting, and limiting the use of electronic devices.

 Prior to home-based learning, the children had myopia increases of 0.39 dioptres per year.
 During home-based learning, this increase jumped to 0.59 dioptres per year.
 A dioptre is a unit of measurement for lens power.
 The higher the number, the greater the refractive error.

-Parents need to look for myopia specialists who have many more tools beyond spectacles to control myopia.
+Parents are advised to look for myopia specialists who have the appropriate tools and resources to manage myopia progression.

 4. How will myopia impact my child’s life as they grow older?

-Stan Isaacs: Because of the pathological side effects of high myopia, the impact on your child’s life can be very worrying.
+Stan Isaacs: Because of the pathological side effects of high myopia, the impact on your child’s life can be concerning.

 As your child’s myopia increases, the chance of developing pathological eye problems and of your child losing vision in their early adulthood becomes more realistic.
-In order to reduce this impact, it is important to minimise the level of myopia.
+In order to reduce this impact, it is important to minimise myopia progression.

 5. How do I encourage my child to adopt good eye care habits?